 Environmentalists are becoming increasingly aware that efforts to increase efficiency actually cause overall energy use to rise.
 This was first observed by Stanley Jevon during the expansion of coal use in England in the 1860s.
 Making steam engines more efficient seemed intuitively obvious as a way to conserve the finite resource of coal.
 However, the more efficient they became, the faster the demand for coal accelerated and total energy use rose.
 Jevon wrote a book about this in 1865 and it became known as Jevon’s Paradox, or in current usage, the “rebound effect.”

-The most obvious example of Jevon’s Paradox today is the sales of light trucks and SUVs in the United States.
+An obvious example of Jevon’s Paradox today is the sales of light trucks and SUVs in the United States.
 As the charts show, the falling price of gasoline (proxy for efficiency) is correlated with an increase in sales of larger, less efficient SUVs, increasing overall fuel consumption.
-The number of cars also determines the number of services needed to keep them running – insurance, licensing, repairs, accidents, roads, parking lots, etc. In the end, the total ecosystem cost for the automobile fleet and the energy it uses is also dependent on the number of cars, even more than their specific characteristics.
+The number of cars also determines the number of services needed to keep them running – insurance, licensing, repairs, accidents, roads, parking lots, etc. In the end, the total ecosystem cost for the automobile fleet and the energy it uses is dependent on the number of cars, multiplied by their specific characteristics.
 This is the result of a healthy economy based on energy-using products.

-When you buy an energy-using product, it continues to use energy throughout its lifetime.
 As the market penetration of these products rises, the aggregate energy consumption is added to the total energy usage of the society.
 Refrigerators, toasters, microwaves, washers and dryers all add to the cumulative energy demand.
-We now add information products, which come with ever increasing energy-use profiles.
+We now add information products, which also come with ever increasing energy-use profiles.

 Cell phones are a prime example of energy usage in the information age.
 If cell phones cost $3,000 each, the market for them would probably be limited to the wealthy elites.
 However, as the price drops, cell phones begin to penetrate the less-wealthy markets, with nonlinear increases in the number of phones.
 Today, phones range from $1000 iPhones to $20 burners, or even less for castoffs.
 Anyone who wants a phone can have one, even in third world countries.
 However, the infrastructure costs of the phone ecosystem are relatively constant per user.
-Cell towers, networks, data centers, billing systems, even sales and marketing are driven by the raw number of phones out there.
+Cell towers, networks, data centers, billing systems, even sales and marketing are driven largely by the raw number of phones out there.
 Users pay for minutes to keep the system operating and making profit.
 Overall energy consumption increases more or less directly with the number of phones in service.
-Obviously Internet access is an extension of that system.

 A new paper by Adrian Bejan and Marcelo Errera, Wealth Inequality: The Physics Basis, highlights the relationship between energy use and wealth among all the countries of the world.
 The growth in wealth of every country follows a straight line with their increasing use of energy, measured both against total GDP and GDP per capita.
 Their paper proves that the wealth inequalities we observe in every country are inherent, created by the physics of energy flows and the complexity of the society.